Pediatric hemorrhagic stroke

 The care team works quickly to find the cause of the stroke using imaging and other tests, which may include:

-• Brain imaging.
-Computed tomography (CT) scans and magnetic resonance imaging (MRI) show details of your child’s brain and blood vessels inside it.
+• Brain imaging - These tests will show details of your child’s brain and blood vessels inside it.
 Your child must lie still during the imaging studies, so we may provide medication to help them sleep.

 At Children’s Health, our team has extensive expertise in surgery and minimally invasive procedures to treat a hemorrhagic stroke.
 Our pediatric neurologists, neurosurgeons and interventional neuroradiologists (doctors who treat brain and spinal cord conditions with minimally invasive procedures) work quickly to stop the bleeding.

-Your child will need follow-up care if they have difficulty with movement, vision, speech or learning, depending on where the stroke occurred.
-At Children’s Health, we offer a wide range of rehabilitation services with speech-language, occupational and physical therapy for children who have had a hemorrhagic stroke.
+• Rehabiliation services - Your child will need follow-up care if they have difficulty with movement, vision, speech or learning, depending on where the stroke occurred.
+At Children’s Health, we offer a wide range of rehabilitation services for children who have had a hemorrhagic stroke.

 Our team includes pediatric neurologists, neurosurgeons and neuroradiologists who have advanced training and specialized experience in pediatric hemorrhagic stroke.
 We’re dedicated to rapid, expert care to diagnose and treat a stroke as quickly as possible to help your child achieve their best possible health.